 7. Afghanistan.
 Progress continues on the implementation of road and railway projects in Afghanistan along CAREC Corridors 3, 5, and 6.
 The construction of Qaisa-Laman road (233 km), Leman-Armalick Road (52 Km), Pul-e-Khumri-Doshi road (52 km), Kabul-Jalalabad road (150 km), and Mazar-e-Sharif-Kunduz road are currently ongoing.
-A concept paper for the construction of an alternative tunnel to the existing Salang tunnel has been approved by ADB, while the World Bank (WB) is supporting the construction of the Baghlan to Bamiyan road as well as the rehabilitation of the existing Salang road and tunnel.
+A project to design the upgrade of the existing Salang corridor has been approved by the Asian Development Bank (ADB), while the World Bank (WB) is supporting the construction of the Baghlan to Bamiyan road as well as the rehabilitation of the existing Salang road and tunnel.
 For the rail sector, a feasibility study for the Rozanak/Ghorian-Herat railway has been completed.
 Feasibility studies are ongoing for the Shirkhan Bandar-Kunduz-Kholam-Naibabad-Andkhoy railway line, the Aqina-Ankhoy railway line and Aqina railway station, and the Torghondi-Herat railway line.

 8. Azerbaijan.
 Azerbaijan continues to implement railway, maritime, and road projects along CAREC Corridor 2.
 The additional two lanes of the Hajigabul-Kurdamir road (80 km) and Kurdamir-Ujar-Yevlakh road (87.8 km) were completed in 2015.
-The Railway Trade and Transport Facilitation project, which includes the reconstruction of 600 km of railway link and modernization of the power supply and communication and signaling systems between Baku passenger station and Boyuk-Kesim station is in progress, supported by financing from the WB, the AZE government, the Czech Export Bank, and the Czech Banks Syndicate.
+The Railway Trade and Transport Facilitation project, which includes the reconstruction of 600 km of railway link and modernization of the power supply and communication and signaling systems between Baku passenger station and Boyuk-Kesim station is in progress, supported by financing from the WB, the Government of Azerbaijan, the Czech Export Bank, and the Czech Banks Syndicate.
 The project is expected to be completed by 2019.
-The second phase of the construction of Baku International Sea Trade Port Complex at Alyat is in progress, supported by funding from the AZE government.
+The first phase of the construction of Baku International Sea Trade Port Complex at Alyat is in progress, supported by funding from the Government of Azerbaijan.

 9. People's Republic of China (PRC).
 Ongoing construction of road, rail, and transport facilitation projects along CAREC Corridors 1, 2, 4 and 5 will ultimately facilitate trade and transport between PRC and other CAREC member countries.
-PRC is supporting the implementation of multimodal corridor network projects through loan financing of several investment projects by the Export-Import Bank of China and the government of PRC.
+PRC is supporting the implementation of multimodal corridor network projects through loan financing of several investment projects by the Export-Import Bank of China and the Government of PRC.

 10. Kazakhstan.
 Progress continues on road and rail projects in Kazakhstan along CAREC Corridors 1, 2, 3, and 6.
-Ongoing road projects include the Astana-Karaganda and Almaty-Kapchagay road rehabilitation, financed by the government of Kazakhstan.
-Construction is also ongoing for the Aktau-Beyneu road rehabilitation project, supported by financing from ADB and the government of Kazakhstan.
-The rehabilitation of the Western Europe- Western People's Republic of China (PRC) Transit Corridor is in progress, financed by ADB, European Bank for Reconstruction and Development (EBRD), Japan International Cooperation Agency (JICA), Islamic Development Bank (IsDB), the WB, and the government of Kazakhstan.
-Progress is also underway on the construction of Shymkent-Tashkent Road supported by financing from ADB and the government of Kazakhstan government.
-The Almaty-Khorgos Road, financed by the World Bank and the government of Kazakhstan is also in progress.
+Ongoing road projects include the Astana-Karaganda and Almaty-Kapchagay road rehabilitation, financed by the Government of Kazakhstan.
+Construction is also ongoing for the Aktau-Beyneu road rehabilitation project, supported by financing from ADB and the Government of Kazakhstan.
+The rehabilitation of the Western Europe- Western People's Republic of China (PRC) Transit Corridor is in progress, financed by ADB, European Bank for Reconstruction and Development (EBRD), Japan International Cooperation Agency (JICA), Islamic Development Bank (IsDB), the WB, and the Government of Kazakhstan.
+Progress is also underway on the construction of Shymkent-Tashkent Road supported by financing from ADB and the Government of Kazakhstan.
+The Almaty-Khorgos Road, financed by the World Bank and the Government of Kazakhstan is also in progress.